 Design and construction of the particle detector

-The muon spectrometer of the Atlas experiment is used to measure the passage of muons and anti-muons produced by the decay of fundamental particles in proton collisions at the Large Hadron Collider.
+The muon spectrometer of the Atlas experiment is used to measure the passage of muons and anti-muons produced by the decay of fundamental particles that occurs in proton collisions at the Large Hadron Collider.

 Data analysis